ahnaf12c/Bin-Hex-To-Text/README.md

 Stable release:

-V Beta 1.0    Version notes: Added the basic functionality to the code.
+V Beta 1.0    Version notes: Added fundamental functionality to the code.
 Two conversion modes, Binary to text and Hexadecimal to Text.
 Removed bugs.
 More features to the TUI.

 Note: The executable is in the folder bin/Debug inside the "bin-hex to text" folder.
 Executable may only work for Windows.